alphagov/govuk-developer-docs/source/manual/on-call.html.md

 >
 > This page is for before you go on call to prep for incident handling.

-GOV.UK developers and reliability engineers are part of an on-call rota to keep GOV.UK running at night, on the weekends and on public holidays.
+GOV.UK developers are part of an on-call rota to keep GOV.UK running at night, on the weekends and on public holidays.

+Developers are drafted on the on-call rota after:

+- they have completed 2 shadow 2nd line shifts
+- they have completed 2 Secondary 2nd line shifts

+They will be automatically opted into the rota the same time they join the Primary 2nd line rota.
+If a developer is unable to be rota'd on-call, then they need to request to opt out by contacting their tech leads.
+This will only be granted if they have a strong reason be exempt (e.g. health issues, caring responsibilities).

 ## On call checklist